jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 But they have been applying them for years, because they have been USING classes.
 They just hadn't been programming classes.

 In Encircle it is the same way: aspects, relations and objects and commands and everything are clearly present in the framework libraries.
-You will be using them before you start to program them yourself.
+You might be using them before you start to program them yourself.

 In assembly, you could program in an object oriented way with classes.
 It is a matter of working in a certain fashion and yes, the syntax looks much different, but you are still modeling with classes and objects.